llm-operator/docs/docs/source/install.rst

 LLMariner can process inference requests on CPU nodes, but it can be best used with GPU nodes.
 Nvidia GPU Operator is required to install the device plugin and make GPUs visible in the K8s cluster.

-Preferably the ingress controller should have a DNS name or a IP that is reachable from the outside of the EKS cluster.
+Preferably the ingress controller should have a DNS name or an IP that is reachable from the outside of the EKS cluster.
 If not, you can rely on port-forwarding to reach the API endpoints.

 .. note::